IBM-Cloud/terraform-provider-ibm/website/docs/d/dns_permitted_networks.html.markdown

 ## Argument reference
 Review the argument reference that you can specify for your data source.

-- `instance_id` - (Required, String) The ID of the private DNS service instance where you created permitted networks.
+- `instance_id` - (Required, String) The GUID of the private DNS service instance where you created permitted networks.
 - `zone_id` - (Required, String) The ID of the zone where you added the permitted networks.

 ## Attribute reference